eckebusch/check_hdsentinel/README.md

 > **_NOTE:_**  You should ideally already have a working CheckMK instance with agents up and running :D

 ## Adding services to the monitoring
-After placing the script inside of the above mentioned folder, it will automatically executed by the agent and provides one service per disk to the monitoring system.
+After placing the script inside of the above mentioned folder, it will automatically executed by the agent every time the agent collects data.
-Start a new service discovery and add the new found services to the monitoring.
+Start a new service discovery of the host and add the new found services to the monitoring.
 Apply the changes and you are good to go!
+You will get one service per disk with multiple informations like current temperature, bad sector count, communication errors (between disk and controller) and so on.

 ## Notes
 - it's not final